jordanleeeee/3111Project/readme.md

  ## Introduction

  You are going to form a team of three to work on a project.
-The project is about writing a computer game tower defense (TD).
+The project is about writing a computer game sample.mapElement.tower defense (TD).
 Every fraction of second a monster will be generated at the starting position.
 These monsters will move towards the end-zone.
 Once a monster reaches the end zone the game ends and the player lose the game.
-To avoid the monster reaching the end-zone, the player can use the resources earned in the game to build different types of tower that attacks and destroys monsters.
-You are given a skeleton code written in Java 11 that allow you to build one tower on the map and generate one monster.
+To avoid the monster reaching the end-zone, the player can use the resources earned in the game to build different types of sample.mapElement.tower that attacks and destroys monsters.
+You are given a skeleton code written in Java 11 that allow you to build one sample.mapElement.tower on the map and generate one monster.
 This skeleton does not really do anything and you may actually change everything you are given in the project (including not using the skeleton code at all).

 You are advised to read this document carefully and ask your question on Piazza (access via Canvas).
 We will answer your questions promptly.